This post has been sponsored by MAGGI®. All thoughts and opinions are my own.

 I always look forward to the holiday season.
 It’s a time for making memories and spending time with family, and it’s my favorite time of the year.
 However, for those of us living far from family and our home country, the holidays are filled with nostalgia and longing.
 Raising my kids away from their grandparents, cousins and extended family (on my side anyway) is sometimes tough, but I do everything I can to keep those family ties alive and strong.
 A big part of that is sharing those traditional recipes and keeping our culture and our memories alive through food.

 El Cocido de Res, often just called Cocido, is the ultimate Guatemalan comfort food.
-This traditional dish is seemingly easy to make but it usually requires a bit of time to prepare.
+This traditional dish is easy to make, but it usually requires a bit of time to prepare.
 I have to admit, I had never before tried to make cocido.
 As the temperatures hit the 60s for the first time here in Florida, I was feeling nostalgic and craving that homemade beef stew.
 I decided to experiment with making it in the slow cooker.
-The result was a delicious beef and vegetable stew that tastes of home and was fairly easy to prepare.
+The result was a delicious beef and vegetable stew that tasted of home and was fairly easy to prepare.
+Using the slow cooker made the process so much simpler, so if you’re making this recipe I highly recommend you use a slow cooker to make it.

 Slow Cooker Guatemalan Cocido Recipe